classroom-mob-rpg/classroom-mob-rpg.github.io/src/ModeratorInstructions.md

 ## Ending the Game

+A team's score is equal to ten times the total levels that were earned (plus bonus points for extra Level 3 XP as described on the cards) divided by the size of the team.
+Congratulate the team with the highest score.
+It is not recommended to attach any course credit to this victory, but giving this team a token prize can be fun for everyone.

 Conduct another retrospective with the teams.
 This can use the same questions as those suggested above, but this is also a good time for you to point out what you noticed about their behavior as well.